Test in a live environment

 To make the right choice between these two libraries, consider the complexity of your PDF requirements.
 If you need extensive customization and advanced PDF functionality, iTextSharp is the way to go.
 However, for quick and efficient HTML to PDF conversions without the need for intricate PDF modifications and other library dependencies, IronPDF is a highly efficient and user-friendly option.
 It also offers advanced PDF manipulation options.

-IronPDF is free for development purposes, however it needs to be licensed for commercial-use.
-It also provides a free trial.
-Download the software from IronPDF's website.
+Check out IronPDF's pricing and licensing details as it is free for development purposes, but needs to be licensed for commercial use.
+Download IronPDF for a free trial from IronPDF's website.